heremaps/gluecodium/docs/lime_idl.md

 A string literal can be used to initialize a `Date` value.
 In this case it has to conform to ISO 8601 standard: e.g.
 `"2022-02-04T11:15:17+02:00"`, or `"2022-02-04T09:15:17Z"` for a UTC value.

+A string literal can also be used to initialize a `Locale` value.
+In this case it has to conform to BCP 47 standard: e.g. `"en-US"`, `"nan-Hant-TW"`, etc.

 #### Special literals

 * `null`: "null" value for nullable types.